musabgulfam/dragonbook/chapter-03/Exercises.md

 i) All strings of a's and b's that do not contain the subsequence *abb*.

+Here, we hae to remember that subsequence defines a string where any string can be formed by deleting 0 or more characters in consecutive positions.

+Ex: `baan` would be a subsequence of `banana`.
+We can then generate for any string without `abb` as a subsequence as:

 `b*a*b?a*`

 **Exercise 3.3.6: Write chracter classes for the following sets of characters:**